-In addition to creating tutorial videos for WordPress 101, I also produce custom videos for clients like GoDaddy, Media Temple, WooThemes, Yoast, and others.
-Need a custom tutorial video for your WordPress product or service?
-Let’s talk about it!
+In addition to creating hundreds of WordPress tutorial videos, I’ve also produced custom training videos for notable clients like GoDaddy, WooCommerce, Yoast, Ninja Forms, Beaver Builder, and others.
+Need a custom promo or tutorial video for your WordPress product or service?
+Let’s chat!

 The process begins with a conversation about your goals for the video.
 Do you need a full-blown tutorial video, or a brief promo video for your homepage that just highlights the features of your plugin or product?
 Once we’re clear on the nature of the project and your goals, we’ll move on to the production process:

-- Local Demo Environment — I always work from a local installation to ensure there are no delays while recording due to Internet speeds or server hiccups.
+- Create a Local Demo Environment — I always work from a local installation to ensure there are no “spinning beach balls” while recording, due to Internet traffic or server hiccups.

 - Voiceover — Next, I’ll record, mix, and master a professional-quality voiceover in my studio.

-- Screen Recording — Then, I’ll record screen actions to match the narration in both timing and content.
-Screen recordings are typically recorded in Chrome’s Presentation Mode at 1280×720 pixels (HD resolution).
+- Screen Recording — Then, I’ll record the onscreen actions to match the narration in both timing and content.
+I use Chrome’s Full Screen Mode at 2560×1440 pixels for screen recordings.

-- Intro/Outro — If needed, I can create a simple animated introduction with your logo and/or other required text.
+- Intro/Outro — If needed, I can create a simple, animated introduction with your logo or other required text.

-- Editing and Export — With all the pieces in place, I’ll edit the final video and then furnish you a high-resolution video file in H.264 MP4 format, the standard for web video.
+- Editing and Export — With all the pieces in place, I’ll edit the final video and furnish you a high-resolution video file in H.264 MP4 format at 1280×720 pixels, the standard for HD web video.